wsmd/github-profile-status/README.md

 #### `GithubProfileStatus.set(status: Status): Promise<boolean>`

 Updates the user profile status using the provided [status parameters](#status-object).
 All parameters are optional.
 If you omit certain parameters, they will remain as they are.
+Returns a Promise that resolves to a boolean indicating a successful operation

+#### `GithubProfileStatus.clear(): Promise<boolean>`

+Clears the user profile status.
+Returns a Promise that resolves to a boolean indicating a successful operation.

 ### Status Object